 One day, long ago, my Grade 3 teacher called me a foghorn (FYI the definition of a foghorn is a device making a loud, deep sound as a warning to ships in fog).
 I was deeply ashamed and have never forgotten the comment.
-I know that she was probably fed-up with having to manage a class of loud children but it was a defining moment in my life when I was honing my good girl persona and learning what was safe, acceptable and likely to upset others.

-Well, how about turning it around… What if your fatigue is just trying to tell you that you are not going to reach your potential in the hard, driven, head-based and controlled way that you’ve been backing for most of your life?
+Well, how about turning it around… What if your fatigue is just trying to tell you that you are not going to reach your potential in the more masculine, driven, head-based and controlled way that you’ve been backing for most of your life?
 What if your fatigue is telling you that you that it’s time to stop, come back to the beginning (YOU and your deepest truth) and to listen to how it wants to come through you?

 And it’s just so much easier.
 It’s not like nothing happens with this easier, more rested way of being.
 In fact, there is so much more clarity and direction without all the beating through the bushes and hustling to gain it.